 If an established patch of bulbs is blooming less and less, the bulbs have probably become overcrowded – a signal to dig and divide.

-Prepare vegetable seed beds, and sow some undercover, what you plant in your kitchen garden this month will help provide you with a delicious crop for the rest of the summer.
+If you have the space available why not allocate a patch or raised bed to prepare vegetable seedbeds, and sow some undercover, what you plant in your kitchen garden this month will help provide you with a delicious crop for the rest of the summer.
 Try these: Carrots Cabbage, Broccoli, Tomatoes

 Grow flowers and herbs with vegetables to increase nectar production and attract predatory insects.
 Leave seed heads on grasses and flowers for the birds until early spring, when they can be cut back as new growth emerges.